Google Ads

 “Because we look at such a large number of data points, it may take several days to complete the investigation into your account.”

-But several days could actually mean anything.
-So let's take a look at what other Google Ads advertisers have to say about getting their invalid clicks investigated.
-This should give us a better idea.
+Let's take a look at what other Google Ads advertisers have to say about getting their invalid clicks investigated.
+This should give us an even better idea.

 This Reddit user saw an influx of invalid clicks: